BEDigitalSolutions/international_pharma/PR_4.md

       - Delete button (✕) appears for each row when there is more than one row
       - Date fields support both calendar picker and direct text entry
       - Date format: DD/MM/YYYY (short date format)
+  - **Product Aliases**: Table with the following structure:
+    - **Title**: "Product Aliases"
+    - **Columns**:
+      - Prod1 (product name, read-only, displayed with gray background)
+      - AliasProd1 (text input, editable)
+    - **Behavior**:
+      - All products are automatically pre-loaded when a country is selected
+      - One row per product (from the products list: Albumin 20%, Albumin 25%, IVIG, Factor VIII, Factor IX, Fibrinogen, Prothrombin Complex, Antithrombin III)
+      - Product names are displayed directly (no dropdown selector)
+      - Only the "AliasProd1" field is editable
+      - Table is automatically populated when a country is selected in the center panel
+      - Table is cleared when no country is selected

 **Optional**: Search/filter field in center panel (not critical for initial mockup)